OWASP/ASST/README.md

 Double click on ASST.bat to run it. if it gets blocked by Windows Defender Smart Screen, allow it by clicking on More Info then Run or Run Anyway, or you can just run it using CMD command.

+Run this command once to install node_modules for this project:

+> $ cd C:\xampp\htdocs\ASST && npm install

 default CMD command to run ASST:

 > $ node C:\xampp\htdocs\ASST\main.js